jaguar13/packet_replay/mfc_gui_vs2015_test/ReadMe.txt

 	- Server side rules are not detecting fragmented packets
 	- Sumit reported PCAPS - HTTP.sys rule
 	- Sumit reported problem
+	- command line should say 0 pcap on empty folders, when the path has spaces.

 	References: